ChrstphrHll/npc_gen/students/Lucoe Lorelei.md

 # Lucoe Lorelei
 ---
 ### Description
-- Dwarf Barbarian from Aldercrown Empire
+- Dwarf Barbarian from Magmus Centerhold
 - 2nd year Exploration student in Treskal
-- short straight platinum hair that's well kept, Amber eyes, and Dark Tan skin
+- short frizzy auburn hair that's put up, Amber eyes, and Dark Tan skin
 - Is Modest and Contemptible, and has Creativity as their ideal

 ### Organizations